war19047/SQL_Databases/README.md

 # SQLite3 Data Bases

 I am trying to learn about databases and how they store and retrieve data.
-I decided a good place to start is with SQLite3 because it is built in to Python.
+I decided a good place to start is with SQLite3 because it is built into Python.

 I decided to make a database that would store information about my family.
 Sort of a personal profile if you will.
 The database stores email addresses, birthdays, hobbies, and some interesting places they have traveled to.
 My family likes to travel so I thought it would be fun to compare where everyone has been in the world.

 I decided to write this software because I want to learn more about how databases work.
-I find it interesting how we can store so much information and retreive it in a matter of seconds.
-We use databases almost everyday when we are online so I thought why not learn about them.
+I find it interesting how we can store so much information and retrieve it in a matter of seconds.
+We use databases almost every day when we are online, so I thought why not learn about them.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.}

 [Software Demo Video](https://youtu.be/OuF7nskNrTM)